knaidoo29/FIESTA/docs/source/index.rst

     python setup.py build
     python setup.py install

-Once this is done you should be able to call MiSTree from python:
+Once this is done you should be able to call FIESTA from python:

 .. code-block:: python